WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Blooming information withheld to protect the Orchids.

-In the Four Corners area, Lady's Tresses Orchids are uncommon and that makes them even more lovely.
+In the Four Corners area, Ladies' Tresses Orchids are uncommon and that makes them even more lovely.
 Numerous waxy white flowers spiral around a central stalk, often to a flower stalk height of four inches.
 Ladies Tresses are found in boggy areas growing to about 6-12 inches tall and they are often hidden among grasses and sedges.
 Basal leaves

 Spiranthes romanzoffiana

-Spiranthes romanzoffiana (Lady’s Tresses)
+Spiranthes romanzoffiana (Ladies' Tresses)

 Orchidaceae (Orchid Family)